sharontherese/latin-mass-wedding/content/post/betrothal-masterpost/index.md

 "Wedding Rings."
 The Catholic Telegraph, August 1 1901. https://thecatholicnewsarchive.org/?a=d&d=TCT19010801-01.2.16.

+> In ancient times the ceremony of betrothal was really more solemn than marriage, and the betrothal ring was considered the more important of the two.
+The marriage ceremony was looked upon as a mere ratification of the betrothal contract.
+The Church very rightly then punished by excommunication any violation of the betrothal contract.
+It is interesting to know that the first part of our marriage service down to the “I will” is a remnant of the old betrothal service.

 "Sacredness of Betrothel."
 The Catholic Telegraph, December 4 1902. https://thecatholicnewsarchive.org/?a=d&d=TCT19021204-01.2.37.

+> So sacred does the Catholic Church regard marriage that it does not allow either party to a betrothal to disregard the promise of marriage without a good and sufficient reason.
+Non-Catholics throughout the east were greatly surprised last week at the following dispatch which appeared in a number of local papers: Fall River, Mass., Nov.
+24. —Miss Mary McDonald, plaintiff in the breach-of-promise-of-marriage suit against Patrick Kieran, the wealthy superintendent of the Fall River Water Works, in which she got $15,000, has released Mr. Kieran from his promise to marry her and he is at liberty now to enter into the marriage contract with another woman.
+Miss McDonald had blocked his effort to get married by filing a protest with Bishop Harkins, of Providence.
+This became public when Mr. Rieran applied to the ehurch for a dispensation to marry Miss McDonald’s rival.
+This request was denied.
+He insisted upon the dispensation and an ecclesiastical court was to have been convened this week to determine the issue.
+But Miss McDonald changed her mind to-day and filed with Bishop Harkins her written withdrawal of her objection to Mr. Kieran’s marriage to another.

 "Priests Here to Disregard New Betrothal Law."
 St. Louis Post - Dispatch, February 18 1908.